Funding in Norway - an overview

 - Please note that the partner to the contract with the Research Council must be a Norwegian research institution.
 Thus, foreign researchers must be affiliated with a Norwegian research institution to have access to the schemes and programmes.
 International collaboration is an integral component of all Research Council activities.

-- For more information see where you can find the calls for proposals on the Research Council's website
+- For more information see The Research Council of Norway's website where you can find the calls for proposals

 Nordic collaboration in research and innovation is divided into two main pillars with appurtenant funding agencies: one for research – NordForsk – and one for innovation – Nordic Innovation.
 The two agencies issue calls for proposals on their respective websites.